19 Digital Resources

 givMe

-givMe offers access to more than 4000 scholarships and awards.
+givME offers access to scholarships and awards for individuals.

-To assist with finding funding for school or tertiary study, travel grants, sports and arts schemes, personal and professional development.
+To assist with finding funding for school or tertiary study, arts, travel, cultural and sporting activities, personal or professional development.

 Index New Zealand